zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/gilham.md

 Steve wrote a port of his original basic code to c++.
 Like his original basic code, its pretty interesting to see code that has not evolved along the burdick branch.

+This is pre-ISO C++, so cannot be compiled by gcc as is.